dagartga/Boosted-Models-for-Parkinsons-Prediction/README.md

  - It should return a json string with the predictions and the visit_id
 - Make an API request with the example data:<br>
 `$ python api_request.py ./data/api_examples/16566_24_data.json`
-- Make an API request with your own json data:
+- Make an API request with your own json data: <br>
 `$ python api_request.py file/path/to/data.json`
 - A json file will be stored in ./data/predictions/ with the name visit_id_prediction.json